FluidCloud/freezerbase/README.md

 # freezerbase
- Application to construct cataloging and orginational position based databases
+ Application to allow users to contruct organizational and positioning based database systems

+ Mobile app dev.
+This is for phonegap